turingschool-examples/adopt_dont_shop/doc/evaluation.md

 **1. User Story Presentation**

 Each partner should present 1 user story.
 If your project has 2 partners, your team should present a total of 2 stories.
-Try to pick user stories that you think will deliever the highest value in terms of feedback from the instructor.
+Try to pick user stories that you think will deliver the highest value in terms of feedback from the instructor.

 For each story: